MyTbeerDrinker/beerdemo/README.md

 beerdemo
 ========

-A demo app that showcases the use of AngularJS connected with the BreweryDB API
+A demo app that showcases the use of AngularJS connected with the openbeerdb API

 ### Getting Started